Blunk-electronic/ET/doc/schematic.rst

 #.
-Move Unit
+Move a Unit

 	Moving a unit disconnects it from net segments and places it at the given position.
-If the ports of the unit end up where a net segment is, they are connected with the net.
+If the ports of the unit end up where a net segment is, then they are connected with the net.

 	.. code-block::